TraceParts/StackExchange.Utils.Http.Extensions.NewtonJson/README.md

                        .GetAsync();
 ```

-> **Note** :  We are currently using our own **Unofficial.StackExchange.Utils.Http 3.4xx** package, we are waiting an official from StackExchange (https://github.com/StackExchange/StackExchange.Utils/issues/22).
+> **Note** :  We are using our own **Unofficial.StackExchange.Utils.Http 3.4xx** package, we are waiting an official one from StackExchange (https://github.com/StackExchange/StackExchange.Utils/issues/22).

 ###### Todo

-Implements SendNewtonJson
+Implement SendNewtonJson